 The 27 nations of the European Union represent a combined economy of $16.7 trillion (compared with $16.2 trillion for the United States and $8.2 billion for China) [IMF 2012] and a market of more than half a billion people.

-More program details and registration for the Summit to be held on May 16, 2019 will be available in the new year.
+More details and registration for the Summit to be held on May 12, 2020 will become available via this link.

 Event presenters have included representatives of: